mikeodr/tekuila/README.rst

 Works with python 2.6 - 3.4

-Pull your TekSavvy Quota and act on it.
+Pull your ISP Quota and act on it.

+Supported ISPs:

+- TekSavvy
+- Start.ca

 To avoid using command line flags create a config file at::